Autopsy of a Good Girl

 Meanwhile, my grandmother whispered a parallel gospel in the background.
 She taught me how to cook, how to clean, crochet, and garden.
 Not because she believed a woman’s place was in the home but because the home had been the only domain she was ever allowed to be.

-The millennial generation was handed a different kind of cage - hyperthinness, beauty, and male validation.
+The millennial generation was raised on hyper-thinness, beauty, and male validation.
 We learned that being a “good girl” wasn’t just about being polite it was about being pretty, pleasing, and flawlessly light.

-Light in weight.
-Light in presence.
-Light in needs.
-Light enough to be held, but never heavy enough to be an inconvenience.
 We were raised on low-rise jeans, Victoria’s Secret Angels, thigh gaps, heroin chic, “You’re not like other girls,” and boys whose approval was treated like oxygen.
-We had to watch incredible women like Topanga give up Yale to marry dusty ass Corey Mathews, Rachel get off the plane to Paris for the emotional abuser Ross, and Carrie Bradshaw run back in the arms of Big a grown man in his 40’s who stood her up at the alter because he couldn’t process his feelings on his own.
+We had to watch incredible women like Topanga give up Yale to marry dusty ass Corey Mathews, Rachel get off the plane to Paris on her way to her DREAM job to take back the emotional abuser Ross, and Carrie Bradshaw run back in the arms of Big a grown man in his 40’s who stood her up at the alter because he manage his own feelings.

 And somewhere between all that, the dress codes, the beauty standards, the scripted romances, the curated good girl in me learned her role.
 Not because I wanted it.
 But because every story, every heroine, every cultural blueprint taught me the same lesson: